-1st Offense 2nd Offense 3rd Offense 4th Offense ------------- ------------- ------------- -------------
+1st Offense 2nd Offense 3rd Offense 4th Offense 1st Offense 2nd Offense 3rd Offense 4th Offense --- ------------- ------------- ------------- -------------

 Warning; case will be re- An essay describing the Potential loss of housing Meeting with the Dean

 solved as an educational impacts of COVID-19 privileges. of Students; suspension

 conference. on high risk populations the likely outcome.

 as well as defining high

 risk populations and

 the contagiousness of

 COVID-19.
 The student

 will need to address the

 actions being taken to

 better their awareness

-and how they will better
+and how they will better and how they will better

 practice safe

 socialization.